What is the difference between low cost and differentiation strategies?

 Ways to win, no matter your strategy

-In conclusion, whether your strategy is to drive down costs or to differentiate, the following pointers will help you win:
+In conclusion, whether your brand positioning strategy is to position yourself as the low cost option or as the differentiated product, the following pointers will help you win:

 - Maximize your profit margins.